rawanbasem/KSP-Autonomous-Rocket-Control/README.md

 ## Future Work

 Potential future advancements for this project include:
-* Refining the script's functionality and expanding its capabilities to handle more complex tasks, such as planetary landings[cite: 142].
+* Refining the script's functionality and expanding its capabilities to handle more complex tasks, such as planetary landings.
-* Investigating alternative mods or tools to enhance adaptability across diverse platforms and environments[cite: 142].
+* Investigating alternative mods or tools to enhance adaptability across diverse platforms and environments.
-* Integrating the software with other simulation environments beyond KSP for extended testing and validation[cite: 143].
+* Integrating the software with other simulation environments beyond KSP for extended testing and validation.
-* Extending the script to enable the rocket to transition from a low Kerbin orbit to a different orbit, such as a geostationary orbit, requiring further refinement of algorithms and calculations[cite: 144, 145].
+* Extending the script to enable the rocket to transition from a low Kerbin orbit to a different orbit, such as a geostationary orbit, requiring further refinement of algorithms and calculations.